UbiquityRobotics/ubiquity_main/videos_outline.md

 * [UR splash screen]
 * "Hello, I am Wayne Gramlich and welcome back to Ubiqity Robotics."
-* "In this video, I'm going to spend some time doing a brief overview ROS -- Robot Operating System."
+* "In this video, I'm going to do a brief overview ROS -- Robot Operating System."
 * "ROS was developed in Silicon Valley at Willow Garage, a robotics think tank founded by an early Google employee."
 * "The two robots that Willow Garage is most famous for developing are